 - Smallville, in the 200th episode "Homecoming": Brainiac 5, in an effort to help Clark deal with his fears of his past and embrace his heroic destiny, allows him to see his near future, where he and Lois are the star reporters for The Daily Planet and very much in love, and he has become Superman.
 At one point, Clark meets his future self, and is taken aback by his suit and glasses.
 Future Clark, as it turns out, was waiting for his past self, and tells him to go to the Planet's roof to save Lois while he prevents a nuclear reactor meltdown across town.
 When Clark asks how Future Clark was expecting him, Future Clark simply answers, "Time travel.
 Think it through."

-- There was a Calvin and Hobbes arc in which Calvin and Hobbes time-travel forward two hours to pick up his presumably-completed homework so he doesn't have to do it... and learns that Stable Time Loops, unfortunately, do not work that way.
-After a heated argument, the two Calvins travel halfway between their timepoints and try to force that Calvin to do the work, but he points out that they'll suffer repercussions of whatever happens to him.
-Meanwhile, the past and future Hobbes team up to complete the creative writing assignment.
+- There was a Calvin and Hobbes arc in which, at 6:00 PM, Calvin and Hobbes time-travel forward two hours to pick up his presumably-completed homework so he doesn't have to do it... and learns that Stable Time Loops, unfortunately, do not work that way.
+After a heated argument, 6:00 Calvin and 8:00 Calvin travel to 7:00 to try to force that Calvin to do the work, but he points out that they'll suffer repercussions of whatever happens to him.
+Meanwhile, the 6:00 and 8:00 Hobbes team up to complete the creative writing assignment.
 The story they come up with is basically an unflattering retelling of the current situation, emphasizing how stupid and lazy Calvin seems to them.
-The teacher loves it.
+The teacher gives him an A+ for it.

-- There is an Funky Winkerbean arc that involves Funky somehow ending up in the past and meeting his teenage self.
+- There is a Funky Winkerbean arc that involves Funky somehow ending up in the past and meeting his teenage self.